jpegzilla/jpegzilla-init/readme.md

 and you'll be prompted to go through the creation process.

-there are two other arguments, as well:
+there are other arguments, as well:

 ```
 -yes or -Y : initialize project with all default options (no prompts will show)